explodecomputer/alspac/README.md

 2. search through STATA files to extract
 3. load into R files to use

 This package combines the search and extraction procedure into two functions, this makes the work a bit more reproducible.
-It works for the curated data in the `R:/Current/` and `R:/Useful_data` directories.
+It works for the curated data in the `R:/Current/` directory.

 The extracted data has withdrawn consent individuals removed automatically.